Key Takeaways

 Multi Line Entry Reconciliation

-• Link base fee with GST lines, maintain parent child relations.
+- Link base fee with GST lines.
+Maintain parent and child relations.

-• Check for lagged GST lines appearing after base charge.
+- Check for lagged GST lines appearing after the base charge.

 Net Settlement Scenarios